China chemical safety problems highlighted before Tianjin blasts

 Firefighters initially fought the blaze with water, which experts said may have combined with the chemicals to form an explosive gas.

-Concerns about China's chemical supply chain have also been flagged by industry consultants and international organizations, who say China has regulations but they are not enforced.
+Concerns about China's chemical supply chain have also been flagged by industry consultants and international organisations, who say China has regulations but they are not enforced.

 Underlining the serious problems that remain, state media reported on Friday that inspections ordered since the Tianjin blasts had found safety hazards at almost 70 percent of firms handling dangerous chemicals in Beijing.